 Wake Technical Community College was an average nursing school program.
 I really enjoyed all of the various clinical experience we got and in all the different areas we were able to experience.
 I did feel that the first semester was too many different things all packed into just 1 semester and especially for new students.
-It was the only semester where we had a lab that also had separate tests and quizzes which was just more unnecessary work.
+It was the only semester where we had a lab that also had separate tests and quizzes which were just more unnecessary work.
 I also felt that the teachers were unfair when making tests and would not admit to writing a poor question or when the right answer they had was wrong.
 It made going over tests really difficult and often times we would end up getting a question wrong (which is important when there are not many tests in class so each question counts) when we should have gotten it right.
 I felt that there was a lot of clinical paperwork with no grade so it ended up being a lot of wasted time.
 It was only satisfactory or unsatisfactory which is not worth the hours of time put into the paperwork or the stress the clinical instructors put on students for perfection on it.” – Student at Wake Technical Community College

 Wake Tech offers a comprehensive, albeit highly competitive nursing program.
-The Perry Health Sciences campus is basically brand new, and has state of the art simulation technology.
+The Perry Health Sciences campus is basically brand new and has state of the art simulation technology.
 Because Wake county is a fairly renowned medical research base, the opportunities for clinical experience are fantastic, and the rotating clinical hours allow for all students to work in a diverse range of settings.
-One downside that I will mention is that as of yet, the school only offers an Associates level nursing program- and with the hospital regulations that are in the process of passing, any student that completes the program will still need to follow up with an associates to bachelors degree to be able to find lucrative employment.
+One downside that I will mention is that as of yet, the school only offers an Associates level nursing program- and with the hospital regulations that are in the process of passing, any student that completes the program will still need to follow up with an associates to bachelor’s degree to be able to find lucrative employment.
 The course is rigorous, and the hours somewhat unrelenting- this is not a program that you can do while working full time.
-The obvious goal of the program is to produce HIGH quality nursing associates, and I think it is unavoidable to make it through the program without being just that.” – Student at Wake Technical Community College
+The obvious goal of the program is to produce HIGH-quality nursing associates, and I think it is unavoidable to make it through the program without being just that.” – Student at Wake Technical Community College

-1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/
+1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/